 Some of these situations might not cause a problem for you.
 For example, giving a speech may be easy, but going to a party might be a nightmare.
 Or you could be great at one-on-one conversations but not at stepping into a crowded classroom.

 All socially anxious people have different reasons for dreading certain situations.
 But in general, it’s an overwhelming fear of:

-- Being judged by others in social situations
+- Being judged or watched by others in social situations

 - Being embarrassed or humiliated -- and showing it by blushing, sweating, or shaking

 Again, the experience may be different for everyone, but if you have social anxiety and you’re in a stressful situation, you may feel:

 - Very self-conscious in social situations

 - A persistent, intense, and chronic fear of being judged by others